PensaClub/pensa-club-platform/server/README.md

     You can perform searches using the following criteria: Creation Date, Expiration Date, Tags, Category, Summary, Region: adRegion, adSubregion (Note: adSubregion can only be searched if adRegion is specified), adTown (Note: adTown can only be searched if both adRegion and adSubregion are specified), startDate/endDate for all ads, eventStartDate/eventEndDate for specific events with custom dates.

     <p style="color:red;"><strong>Important:</strong></p>
-    To test the function with unapproved ads, set the following in the adsController/ads-search to <strong>false</strong>:
+    To test the function with unapproved ads, set the following in the adsController/ads-search to <strong>pending</strong>:

     ```json
-    whereCondition.approved = true;
+    whereCondition.status = approved;
     ```

     Example of successful query via postman - http://localhost:8080/ads/ads-search?category=work&adRegion=3&adTown=10&adSubregion=5 and the return data: